skyflowapi/skyflow-android/README.md

 ```

 **httpHeaders** is the HashMap containing key-value pairs that are sent as request headers.

+`Note:` "X-Skyflow-Authorization" key is added in headers by SDK internally.
+If user specifies it again,it overrides.

 **requestXML** accepts the entire XML request as a string.